frankhale/ExamHelper/README.md

 ﻿This is a small exam prep web application for multiple choice questions written in C# and ASP.NET.

+This was born in January 2010 when I was studying for the Security+ exam.

-Open it up in Visual Studio 2012 Express for Web, edit App_Data/questions.xml to add your questions.
+Open it up in Visual Studio, edit App_Data/questions.xml to add your questions.
 Then run it.

 Question format: